Saturday, May 13, 2017

 In all games of rolling, or throwing a ball or bowl to a target, there is the requirement that all players perform their delivery from the same position.
 There are many games like Bowls (Petanque, Bocci, Curling) where as the play advances the previous bowls or Balls, stones; seem to block the delivery to the target.
 (Jack, Button, Cochon,etc).

 These game have developed, over time with equipment and rules, to allow the player to go around these placed blocks.
 Lawn Bowls now have a bias or swing of several feet, Curling (the Canadian equivalent) has a stone which can by rotation and by sweeping be made to swing a couple of feet.
-The French Game of Petanque, and it various modifications, has developed to allow the player to throw the ball through the air and remove the blocking balls.
-The exception is Bocci (the Italian game of Bowls) where the players do not stand tn the same position but must always stand behind what we call the Mat Line when doing their delivery.
-Also the Bocci player can bounce their ball of the walls (rink wooden boundaries) to approach their target.
+The French Game of Petanque with it delivery modifications allows the player to throw the ball through the air.
+If the Petanque ball can not be thrown over the block then it can be removed by a take-out shot.
+The exception is Bocci (the Italian game of Bowls) where the players do not stand tn the same position but must always remain behind a "Fault Line" when doing their delivery.
+Also, to go around a "Block", in the social of Bocci player can bounce their ball of the rinks wooden boundaries or wall.

 However, even with the rules developed and modified to allow the delivery to get around a frontal bowl, the movement on the mat (or in the petanque circle when playing French Bowls) has always been with certain limitations.
 The photo at the right is the movement of Brett Wilkie (above photo) as he moves to his far left.
 The bowls final position can be seen as they have been delivered to the same distance apart as the step "walking" on the mat.